Model-agnostic assessment of dark energy after DESI DR1 BAO: Conclusions

-Finally, we reconstruct the normalized energy density parameter of dark energy, $f_{\rm DE}$, as a probe to check the consistency of the $\Lambda$CDM model against all these observations.
+Finally, we reconstruct the normalised energy density parameter of dark energy, $f_{\rm DE}$, as a probe to check the consistency of the $\Lambda$CDM model against all these observations in Fig.~\ref{fig:all_fDE}.
 We find a similar conclusion: the deviations from the $\Lambda$CDM value ($f_{\rm DE}=1$) are not very significant.

+Note that all these results use CMB distance priors, which are obtained from the standard base $\Lambda$CDM model instead of the full CMB likelihood.
+The results would be similar for other models of cosmology, provided that the considered model does not differ significantly from the base $\Lambda$CDM model.

-In summary, our model-agnostic approach suggests significantly lower evidence for dynamical dark energy than that obtained using the $w_0w_a$CDM model.
-This evidence is not strong enough to firmly conclude that there is evidence for dynamical dark energy.
+In summary, our model-agnostic approach suggests significantly low evidence for dynamical dark energy and this evidence is not strong enough to firmly conclude that there is evidence for dynamical dark energy.

 \acknowledgments The authors are supported by the South African Radio Astronomy Observatory and the National Research Foundation (Grant No. 75415).